This helpful resource translates some commonly used financial terms into plain English.

 Increasing the amount of time you have to pay back a loan.

 The Financial Conduct Authority or FCA regulates the financial services industry in the UK.
 Their aim is to protect consumers, ensure the industry remains stable and promote healthy competition between financial services providers.
 Further details can be found on their website (www.fca.org.uk).

 The Finance Industry Standards Association or FISA is an independent body whose role is to promote best practice within the finance industry.

-A guarantor is someone who steps in and makes a payment if the borrower can’t so that the account always stays up to date.
+A guarantor is someone who steps in and makes a payment if the borrower can’t so that the account stays up to date.
 This is usually made a condition of the credit agreement before it is taken out.